-The following requirements generally apply to both tracks.
+The following requirements generally apply to all tracks.
 Specific requirements that are unique to one of the tracks are clearly identified.

-Proposal Title: The proposal title established in FastLane should clearly indicate which track is being supported by the proposed project, using the relevant format here
+Proposal Title: The proposal title established in FastLane should clearly indicate which track is being supported by the proposed project, using the relevant format here:

-For GEOPATHS: EXTRA projects, the title should read as "GP-EXTRA: rest of the title"

-For GEOPATHS: IMPACT projects, the title should read as "GP-IMPACT: rest of the title...."
+- For GEOPAths:IN projects, the title should read as "GP-IN: rest of the title...." - For GEOPAths:UP projects, the title should read as "GP-UP: rest of the title...." - For GEOPAths:GO projects, the title should read as "GP-GO: rest of the title...."